olekaspt/Lab08/README.md

 1. Make a executable that will allow one to have  two opposing parties, and have them fight.
 You can just hard code the parties, don’ worry about adding complex UI\text system to setup the parties (unless you really want to, but that is not par to of the assignment).

-1. Some rules we will have from D&D :
+Use or ignore below, but but some rules we will have from D&D, that could be used at inspirations:
-  *	Default AC is 10
+  *	Default armor class (AC) is 10
   *	To attack someone, we pick a random number 1-20 and add to hit bonus.
 And then compare against targets AC.
   *	Unless they have a special ability, character attacks opposing parties front line characters until they die/knock out, and then works backwards.
 Make it easy, and say front row must be incapacitated before hitting anyone in back row
   *	Have some basic AI so attacking is automated (so we can answer the question can a party of wizards beat up a party of fighters)